hqoss/node-http-client/README.md

 ## 🤤 Performance

-We ship `agent` with a pre-configured `HTTP(s) Agent`, which may lead to huge improvements in throughput.
+We ship the default `HttpClient` with a pre-configured (Node.js) `Agent`, which may lead to a huge increase in throughput.

+For reference, we performed a number of benchmarks comparing the out-of-the-box `request`, `node-fetch`, and `agent` clients.
+To fetch a list of 100 users from another service, these were the results:

+- Default `request` setup (used by _most_ projects): 10,893 requests in 30.08s; **362.19 requests/sec**
+- Default `node-fetch` setup (used by _many_ projects): 8,632 requests in 30.08s; **286.98 requests/sec**
+- Default `agent` setup: 71,359 requests in 30.10s; **2,370.72 requests/sec**

+Please note that these benchmarks were run through `wrk`, each lasting 30 seconds, using 5 threads and keeping 500 connections open.

-`agent` ships with the following configuration.
+The `HttpClient` within `agent` ships with the following configuration.

 ```typescript
 const opts = {